GoreLab/Tocochromanol_Prediction/Codes/README.md

 This code performs PCA for the regression coefficients of the transcripts and visualize the result in the PCA bi-plot [OLD CODE AND NOT USED FOR THE FINAL FIGURES]

 #### 99.05-Panel_plot_Importance_ExprPred.R
-This code visualizes the importance of NAM QTL with their PVE for each tocochromanol phenotype [This makes a prototype of a figure]
+This code visualizes the importance of NAM QTL with their PVE for each tocochromanol phenotype [OLD CODE AND NOT USED FOR THE FINAL FIGURES]

 #### 999-MakeFigs.R
 This code generates figures for publication